rheedhar/WHOT-AI/README.md

 The data generation code is located in `generate_data.py` .
 Training data was created by:
 - Generating all possible 4-card hand combinations from a 54-card deck
 - Adding 5 million additional random game scenarios with special rules
-- Total dataset: about 22 million examples
+- Total dataset: about 22 million rows

 ## Model Training
 The model was trained using a random forest algorithm